cakephp/docs/en/development/routing.rst

 .. note::

     Although you can connect alternate routes, the default routes will continue to work.
-In this setting, you can access 1 contents from 2 different URLs.
-See :ref:`disabling-default-routes`
-    to disable default routes, and only provide the URLs you define.
+In this setting, you can access a single piece of content from 2 different URLs.
+See :ref:`disabling-default-routes` to disable default routes, and only provide the URLs you define.

 Another common use for the Router is to define an "alias" for a controller.
 Let's say that instead of accessing our regular URL at